dsolesvik/library/docs/aerodrome/Dubai/gmp.md

 If an aircraft requires a reroute, they shall be informed of such as soon as they have connected to the network by private message or on frequency.
 The use of “.rte" and “.rtef" aliases are encouraged.

+The Arabian vACC Operations Department maintains an up-to-date route database on SimBrief.
+These routes can be accessed by selecting the "User Submitted Routes" option, highlighted in purple, when planning a flight.

 !!! example
     **Controller**: "RJA615, cleared to Amman, via SENPA1G, SENPA N571 ALPOB L768 ULADA, flight planned route.
 Maintain 4000ft, squawk 0553."